openshift/cluster-node-tuning-operator/docs/performanceprofile/cpu-load-balancing.md

 - the pod uses ***performance-<profile_name>*** runtime class
 - the pod has ***cpu-load-balancing.crio.io: disable*** annotation

-The Performance Addon controller will be responsible for the creation of the high-performance runtime handler config snippet, it will have the same content as default runtime handler, under relevant nodes, and for creation of the high-performance runtime class under the cluster.
+The Performance Profile Controller will be responsible for the creation of the high-performance runtime handler config snippet, it will have the same content as default runtime handler, under relevant nodes, and for creation of the high-performance runtime class under the cluster.